bucktownnz/release/README.md

 Then open http://localhost:8501 in your browser.

 **Features:**
+- Switch between Release Notes and Epic Pack Refiner tabs
 - Upload CSV files via drag-and-drop
-- Configure model and parameters
+- Configure model and parameters for each workflow
 - Provide example formats via file upload or text paste
 - Preview and download generated notes
 - Session state caching to avoid recomputation